Best of Uganda safari in 14 days – Overview

 Gather at Nyakalengija park station early in the morning to embark on the whole day hike to the Rwenzori Mountains.
 The Rwenzori Mountain rises to 5,109m above sea level with snowcapped peaks despite its closeness to the world’s main latitude – the Equator.
 Encounter the world heritage site which is greatly known for its impressive flora other than fauna.
 The impressive giant lobelias and groundsels are lovely to encounter.

-After breakfast, tour the Rwenzori Art Foundation which apparently the only bronze casting center in the whole of Africa.
-Its gallery features impressive works of art where you can choose to get a memorabilia.
+After breakfast, tour the Rwenzori Art Foundation which apparently the only bronze casting centre in the whole of Africa.
+Its gallery features impressive works of art where you can choose to get memorabilia.
 The foundation also offers the opportunity to participate actively in the casting process.

 From the Art foundation, you proceed to visit the Ruboni Community craft village where you have an opportunity to participate in African craft making and also view a range of already made crafts.
 You drive to Fort Portal for lunch after which you embark on the tour the Amabere g’ Nnyinmwiru Caves and the Fort Portal Crater Lake field.
 You visit the Amabere g’ Nnyinamwiru caves – the breast like features believed to have belonged to Nyinamwiru the daughter of Bukuku who was a self-enthroned King of the Bachwezi.